pycurl/pycurl/INSTALL.rst

 - ``PYCURL_SSL_LIBRARY=openssl``: use OpenSSL/LibreSSL/BoringSSL crypto locks
   when libcurl was built against these SSL backends (also accepts ``schannel``; see the SSL note above).
-- ``PYCURL_OPENSSL_LIB_NAME=""``: specify a different name for OpenSSL import library containing CRYPTO_num_locks.
-For OpenSSL 1.1.0+ this should be set to an empty string as given here.
+- ``PYCURL_OPENSSL_LIB_NAME``: name of the OpenSSL import library containing CRYPTO_num_locks, needed only for OpenSSL older than 1.1.0.
+Empty by default, since 1.1.0+ does not need it; set to ``libeay32.lib`` if you are building against an older OpenSSL.

 You may find the following mailing list posts helpful: